execas/execas.github.io/_posts/2019-04-15-the-elf-file-format-2.md

 #define EI_ABIVERSION   8   /* ABI version */
 ```

-Lastly, we have 'EI_PAD', which occupies the rest of the bytes.
+Lastly, we have `EI_PAD`, which occupies the rest of the bytes.
 These bytes are not in use (reserved for future use) and are set to 0.

 ```c
 #define EI_PAD      9       /* Byte index of padding bytes */